-Livongo provides you with a better way to manage diabetes and high blood pressure.
+Teladoc Health provides you with a better way to manage diabetes and high blood pressure.
 This free program combines the latest technology and expert coaching from clinical personnel to help you manage your condition.
-When you enroll in diabetes management, you will receive a free Bluetooth-enabled glucose meter - with unlimited test strips - and lancets.
+When you enroll in diabetes management, you will receive a free Bluetoothenabled glucose meter - with unlimited test strips - and lancets.

 When you enroll in high blood pressure management, you will receive a blood pressure monitor.
-To get started or learn more, go online to www.get.livongo.com/UNIVERSITYOFCHICAGO.
+To get started or learn more, go online to teladochealth.com/go/theuniversityofchicago.